my-smart-homes/iOS-ha/README.md

 ## Getting Started

-Home Assistant uses Bundler, Homebrew and Cocoapods to manage build dependencies.
+MySmartHomes uses Bundler, Homebrew and Cocoapods to manage build dependencies.
 You'll need Xcode 15.3 (or later) which you can download from the [App Store](https://developer.apple.com/download/).
 You can get the app running using the following commands:

 ```bash
 git clone https://github.com/home-assistant/iOS.git